jiayuem777/17637-menuserver/README.md

 4. Order page

-User can see the menu, order the dish they want and submit the orders.
+User must log in  see the menu, order the dish they want and submit the orders.

 The menu on the right shows the dishes of the restaurants and user can add the dish they want by clicking the add button.